You may have forgotten what true rest is & why you need it. Reconnect with rest for better sleep & a more balanced, healthy life.

 Why do you need rest?

-When I was studying yoga therapy in 2015, a teacher said something that temporarily broke my brain.
+When I was studying Yoga Therapy in 2015, one of my teachers said something that temporarily broke my brain.

 This broke my brain because like most people, I was trying to use meditation to reduce my stress, clear my mind chatter, and relieve my anxiety.
 In other words, as a tool to bring me into balance!